Nicolas-Vana/Personal-Portifolio/Medical Image Captioning/Inception_Based_Models_Training/README.md

 ![Alt text](Notebook_Workflow.png?raw=true "Notebook_Workflow")

-A better picture of the full workflow between all these notebooks is illustrated in the diagram below.
+A better picture of the full workflow between all these notebooks is illustrated in the diagram above.